nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 3. Combine multiple accounts into a single feed
 5. Super quick and easy to get started.
 Just click the button to connect an Instagram account.
 5. Customize layouts, styles, colors, and more
-6. Just copy and paste the shortcode into any page, post or widget on your site
+6. Just copy and paste the shortcode into any page, post or widget on your site.
+You can also use the block editor with our handy Instagram Feed block.

 == Other Notes ==

 Add beautifully clean, customizable, and responsive Instagram feeds to your website.
-Super simple to set up and tons of customization options to seamlessly match the look and feel of your site.
+Super simple to set up and has tons of customization options to seamlessly match the look and feel of your site.

 = Why do I need this? =